Bucin Meaning In Bahasa

 You don't usually knock on the door before going inside.

-Let's see the next sentence, that is,
+Let's take a look at the next sentence,

 Biasanya main nyelonong bae aja, sekarang pake ketok.